kafkas/firewalk/packages/admin/docs/API.md

 ([Traverser](#Traverser)) A traverser object.

-## createFastTraverser (coming in the next release)
+## createTraverser

-Creates a fast traverser object that facilitates Firestore collection traversals.
-When traversing the collection, this traverser invokes a specified async callback for each batch of document snapshots and immediately moves to the next batch.
-It does not wait for the callback Promise to resolve before moving to the next batch so there is no guarantee that any given batch will finish processing before a later batch.
-This traverser uses more memory but is significantly faster than the default traverser.
+Creates a traverser object that facilitates Firestore collection traversals.
+When traversing the collection, this traverser invokes a specified async callback for each batch of document snapshots and waits for the callback Promise to resolve before moving to the next batch.

 #### Signature

 ```
-createFastTraverser<D>(traversable: Traversable<D>, config?: TraversalConfig): FastTraverser<D>
+createTraverser<T, D>(traversable: Traversable<D>, config?: TraversalConfig): Traverser<D>
 ```

 #### Arguments